apacheck/synthesis_based_repair/README.md

 ## Setup

-This code requires python > 3 to run.
+This code requires python > 3 to run and has been tested on Ubuntu 18.04 and 20.04.

 ### Installing Required Software